stgeorgeshurstville/bulletin/_docs/song.md

 ---

 ## 9:30am
-1. Speak, O Lord
-2. There is a Redeemer
+1. Be Thou My Vision
+2. Yet Not I But Through Christ In Me
-3. The Lights
+3. Living Hope
-4. To God be the Glory

 ## 4pm
 1. Ancient of Days